-- Estonia: Assessing psychosocial risks in small and medium-sized enterprises in light of the changing world of work. - Finland: Advancing interprofessional education for OSH personnel. - Latvia: Raising awareness of psychosocial risks among employers. - Poland: Building a workplace culture of health that proactively tackles psychosocial risks. - Norway: Supporting the mental health of migrant workers, with a focus on the cleaning industry.
+- Estonia: Assessing psychosocial risks in small and medium-sized enterprises in light of the changing world of work. - Finland: Advancing interprofessional education for occupational safety, and occupational health professionals. - Latvia: Raising awareness of psychosocial risks among employers. - Poland: Building a workplace culture of health that proactively tackles psychosocial risks. - Norway: Supporting the mental health of migrant workers, with a focus on the cleaning industry.

-Additionally, this document includes proposals for collaborative actions in the Baltic Sea Region, emphasising how these countries can support each other through knowledge sharing and joint innovation.
-These proposals have been jointly discussed and agreed upon by the Transnational Community of Practice, comprising the project partners and members of the Expert Group on Occupational Safety and Health of the Northern Dimension Partnership in Public Health and Social Well-being.
+Additionally, this document includes proposals for collaborative actions in the Baltic Sea Region, emphasising how these countries can support each other through knowledge-sharing and joint innovation.
+These proposals have been jointly discussed and agreed upon by the Transnational Community of Practice, comprising the project partners and members of the Expert Group on Occupational Safety and Health of the Northern Dimension Partnership in Public Health and Social Wellbeing.